 If you feel tired all the time in addition to feeling muscle weakness you must see a doctor immediately because there’s a 99% chance you’re going to have a heart attack.
 These are probably the result of poor blood supply and usually happen to overweight or obese people.
 The tiredness you’re feeling is a result of your heart working too hard to generate enough blood to all your body parts.
 And the bigger your body is the harder your heart will have to pump.

 Shortness of breath

 Shortness of breath is also a serious warning sign of possible heart failure.
-Just like any other organ in the human body the lungs need ample amount of oxygen to function normally.
+Just like any other organ in the human body, the lungs need an ample amount of oxygen to function normally.
 The oxygen travels to your lungs via the red blood cells.
-Hence, poor blood supply to your lungs means difficulties breathing and so on.
+Hence, the poor blood supply to your lungs means difficulties breathing and so on.

 Additional warning signs that indicate heart failure is possible

 - abdominal pain